MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/-usb3kd-ucx-endpoint.md

 ---
 title: usb3kd.ucx\_endpoint
 description: The usb3kd.ucx\_endpoint command displays information about an endpoint on a USB device in the USB 3.0 tree.
-The display is based on data structures maintained by the USB host controller extension driver (UcxVersion.sys). ms.assetid: 37667665-ACA1-48D3-B79E-5B9BBD689034
+The display is based on data maintained by UcxVersion.sys. ms.assetid: 37667665-ACA1-48D3-B79E-5B9BBD689034
 keywords: ["usb3kd.ucx_endpoint Windows Debugging"]
 topic_type: